jugglinmike/command-the-command-line/src/material/process-bounds/index.md

 ???

 We can use both output redirection mechanisms at the same time if we wish.
-In this case, the we specify the redirection targets does not matter.
+In this case, the order we specify the redirection targets does not matter.

 ---